critesjosh/exploring-ethereum/geth-send-tx.md

 # Setting up `Geth` and sending transactions

-Geth is the the command line interface for running a full ethereum node implemented in Go.
+Geth (Go-Ethereum) is a command line interface for running a full ethereum node implemented in Go.
 This is your local portal to the Ethereum network.
 When you are running a local Ethereum node, you do not need to rely on any 3rd party service to connect to the Ethereum blockchain, this is what makes the network “trustless”.

 ### Capabilities